 Tyres – these have got to be in good order, not damaged, and at the correct pressure – check your handbook for details of air pressure required, especially if the car is carrying a heavier than normal load, like several passengers plus their luggage.

 Lights – make sure all your lights work, carry spare bulbs just in case you need to change one and make sure you have a screwdriver and read up beforehand on how to change a bulb!
 Don’t wait until it’s dark and wet when you need to change one.
 Practise in the daylight.
+When driving on a motorway at night or in poor weather conditions, it's important to use your headlights, even if the road is well lit.

 Windows and windscreen – always keep the window glass clean.
 The windscreen wash reservoir should be topped up, and the wipers should be working and in good order.